Mihso/project-beta/README.md

     - sales list do GET and POST
     - delete do DELETE, PUT, and GET for individual sales
         - include delete for future testing.
-    - include automobileVO, customer, and sales person encoders as part sales encoder.
+    - include automobileVO, customer, and sales person encoders as part of sales encoder.
 - customer, sales person, and automobileVO more straight forward.
     - make PUT, GET, POST, DELETE for each so can test in Insomnia
     - include ID variable in customer encoder so customer ID can be retrieved.
     - mainly use ["DELETE","POST","GET"] for delete functionality, so name function after delete function